Coronavirus: One-week lockdown in Maharashtra’s Amravati from Monday amid surge in cases

 India reported 14,264 new cases of coronavirus on Sunday, taking the total number of cases to 1,09,91,651, according to health ministry data.
 This was the highest number of daily infections recorded in 23 days.

-Meanwhile, the Centre directed the states and Union Territories that have been experiencing a resurgence of coronavirus infections to improve the overall testing numbers by focusing on increasing the proportion of reverse transcription polymerase chain reaction or RT-PCR tests.
+The Centre has directed the states and Union Territories that have been experiencing a resurgence of coronavirus infections to improve the overall testing numbers by focusing on increasing the proportion of reverse transcription polymerase chain reaction or RT-PCR tests.